A study of Kock's fat Delta: Introduction

 \subsection{Outline}

 In \cref{sec:prelim,sec:fDeldef}, we review the concepts and tools needed in the rest of the paper.
 More precisely, we provide an overview of relative semicategories and the theory of monads with arities in \cref{sec:prelim}, along with several (new) technical lemmas concerning the interaction between local right adjoints and dense generators. \cref{sec:fDeldef} is devoted to a detailed recollection of the definitions of the category $\fDel$.
 In \cref{sec:frelsem}, we study $\fDel$ using the theory of monads with arities.
 For that, we define both the free semicategory monad on the category of (directed) graphs and the free relative semicategory monad on the category of relative graphs arising from the respective free-forgetful adjunctions.
 We show in \cref{prop:rfreeStrgCart} that they are strongly cartesian: this is a key technical requirement to apply the theory.
-In \cref{sec:hypcat}, we study $\fDel$ using the theory of hypermoment categories.